Utrecht: Sports

 Utrecht is home to the premier league (professional) football club FC Utrecht, which plays in Stadium Nieuw Galgenwaard.
 It is also the home of Kampong, the largest (amateur) sportsclub in the Netherlands (4,500 members), SV Kampong.
 Kampong features field hockey, association football, cricket, tennis, squash and boules.
 Kampong's men and women top hockey squads play in the highest Dutch hockey league, the Rabohoofdklasse.
 Utrecht is also home to baseball and softball club UVV, which plays in the highest Dutch baseball league: de Hoofdklasse.
+The rugby culture in Utrecht is carried by the USRS, that has been playing in the highest leagues of the Dutch rugby pyramid since 1967.
 Utrecht's waterways are used by several rowing clubs.
 Viking is a large club open to the general public, and the student clubs Orca and Triton compete in the Varsity each year.

-In July 2013, Utrecht hosted the European Youth Olympic Festival, in which more than 2,000 young athletes competed in nine different olympic sports.
+In July 2013, Utrecht hosted the European Youth Olympic Festival, in which more than 2,000 young athletes competed in nine Olympic sports.
 In July 2015, Utrecht hosted the Grand Départ and first stage of the Tour de France.